Unaimend/bionim/README.md

-Currently implemented alogrithms and data structures
+Currently implemented algorithms and data structures
 # Alignment
 Algorithms and data structures usefull in the alignment of genomic and protein based sequences.
  ## Algorithms